 Eden Farms' Plant List

-Here's a list of the berry plants, herbs, perennials, trees, and shrubs that we sell.
+Here's a list of the berry plants and shrubs that we sell.
 All of our plants do well in Central Virginia (zone 6b-7a), and have been selected to require as little maintenance as possible.
 Life is just too short to waste time spraying your garden with chemicals!
 Our berry bushes and vines are all very productive and easy to grow organically.
-The perennial flowers and ornamental shrubs that we grow are fuss-free and beautiful.
+Our ornamental shrubs are fuss-free and beautiful.
 The plants are sold bare-root, wrapped in wet newspaper and plastic, so plan on planting them within a week of purchase.
-As long as you call ahead of time, plants can be picked up at the Farm during the Spring (late March - mid May) or Fall (late October - early December) plant seasons.
+Due to the heavy and unpredictable customer traffic, plants must be pre-ordered/pre-paid by phone so we can have them ready for you on the day you'd like to pick them up.
+Transplanting seasons are Spring (late March - mid May) and Fall (late October - early December).
 Nursery hours are 11:00 AM to 5:00 PM Monday-Saturday, and noon to 5:00 PM on Sunday.
 We also offer shipping to any location in the state of Virginia; the cost is generally between seven and fifteen dollars per order, depending on weight and size.

 An overhead view of Dogwoods blooming on the Farm in April